rcbyron/hey-athena-client/README.rst

 | **Fix:** Pyglet needs the avbin.dll file to be installed.
 On Windows,
   sometimes the file is wrongfully placed in System32 instead of SysWOW64.

+  Other errors can be found by searching the issues on our GitHub page.

 .. |https://travis-ci.org/hey-athena/hey-athena-client.svg?branch=connor-branch| image:: https://travis-ci.org/hey-athena/hey-athena-client.svg?branch=connor-branch
    :target: https://travis-ci.org/hey-athena/hey-athena-client